Devolved-AI/Argochain/CONTRIBUTING.md

 ### Acknowledge Contributions
 We'll acknowledge all contributors on our project's wiki page.
-Your name will be proudly displayed alongside those of other passionate individuals who have helped shape the future of [Project Name].
+Your name will be proudly displayed alongside those of other passionate individuals who have helped shape the future of Devolved AI's ArgoChain.

 **Licensing**
 ------------